Tomodachi94/nobsmcdocuments/tekkitdoctrine/Mandated Destruction of Certain Items Which Could Cause Chaos.markdown

-# Section IIV: Mandated Destruction of Certain Items Which Could Cause Chaos
+# Section III: Mandated Destruction of Certain Items Which Could Cause Chaos
 ## Preamble

 As our own Agent_Delphi said: